Help for the symptoms of a nervous breakdown.

 What Causes a Nervous Breakdown?

 There is always a trigger or catalyst that sparks a nervous breakdown.
-Breakdowns usually stem from a change in a major life event such as a broken relationship, death of a loved one, a demanding job or financial difficulties.
+Breakdowns usually stem from a change in a major life, however, they may also be attributed to an accumulation of factors.
 Factors that may contribute to a breakdown include:

 - Genetics (family history)

-- Anxiety surrounding major life changes or disorders, such as pregnancy/after birth/labor, menopause, etc.
+- Anxiety surrounding major life changes or disorders

 - Extreme guilt or emotional problems